 Centre backs are key players in any team.
-Along with the goalkeeper at the back and defensive midfielders in front, center backs form the spine of the defense.
-With the speed of play and physicality involved in the modern game, and the responsibility of keeping a clean sheet, it can be an intimidating position to play.
-In this post we discuss the skills a player must have to be a great centre back.
+Along with the goalkeeper at the back and defensive midfielders in front, centre backs form the spine of the defence.
+With the speed of play and physicality involved in the modern game and the responsibility of keeping a clean sheet, it can be an intimidating position to play.
+In this post, we discuss the skills a player must have to be a great centre back.

 The most important characteristics that a centre back should possess is awareness and positioning.
-By knowing where to be at all times, the center back ensures no opposition player has time or space to take a shot at goal or assist other team mates.
+By knowing where to be at all times, the centre back ensures no opposition player has time or space to take a shot at a goal or assist other teammates.

 Because good centre backs anticipate patterns of play before they develop, they hardly ever make a sliding tackle.
 They can only achieve this by having a strong ability to read the game.
 Sliding tackles are only their last- resort to stop players.

 Positioning is not only required in order to stop the opposition.
 A good centre back gives the midfield passing options when all attacking avenues are blocked, allowing the team to restart the attack.